Nested Multiple Instance Learning with Attention Mechanisms: Methodology

-for $j$ defining the current nesting level up to $J$ levels of nesting, and the current bag at that level $j$, which maximum value $K_{j}$ is an arbitrary value that can vary from level to level.
-For a given bag $k$ at level $j$, a bag of instances $X_{j,k}$ is expressed as:
+for $j$ defining the current nesting level up to $J$ levels of nesting.
+For $J=1$, NMIL with one level of nesting, the NMIL notation corresponds to the ordinary MIL notation described in Eq. (\ref{eq:boi}).
+The number of inner-bags $K_{j}$ can vary from level to level.
+For a given inner-bag $k$ at level $j$, where $l$ defines the instance number up to $L_{j,k}$, a bag of instances $\mathbf{X}_{j,k}$ is expressed as:

-where $l$ defines the instance number up to $L_{j,k}$ for a bag $k$ at a level $j$.
-Subsequently, a set of latent labels of instances $Y_{j,k}$ in a bag $k$ and level $j$ are defined as:
+By latent labels, we refer to the actual, but in general unknown, labels of an instance or inner-bag.
+At the training stage, however, these are necessary to determine the final bag-of-bags weak label $y$.
 For simplicity in the experiments section, we will refer to an instance latent label $y_{j,k,l}$ as $y^j_l$ to describe the latent label of an instance $l$ in a level $j$, omitting bag index $k$.